syslabcom/slc.foldercontentsfilter/README.txt

 It also changes the way the contents are displayed to be reverse by PositionInParent so that newly added elements appear on top instead of below.
 This behaviour may not fit everybody and I should make this configurable.

+The package also overrides the livesearch so that it is possible to search for Title only instead of SearchableText.